-In this paper, we presented Galley, our system for declarative sparse tensor programming.
-We described and then demonstrated how it optimizes high-level program structure with its logical optimizer and how it lowers that program to an efficient implementation with its physical optimizer.
-These decisions are guided by sparsity estimates of intermediate expressions, and we show that these estimates can be computed for arbitrary tensor algebra programs by implementing a minimal 5-function interface.
-Lastly, we present an experimental evaluation of this work on ML algorithms over structured feature data, sub-graph counting, and breadth-first search.

-There are a few optimizations which we are excited to bring to Galley in the future.
-Currently, it does not support complex loop structures (e.g. a single outer FOR loop which wraps multiple inner FOR loops) or parallelism.
-Both of these areas can benefit from cost-based optimization, and we're excited to explore them in future work.
-Similarly, we do not consider memory constraints during the optimization process, but our focus on cardinality bounds provides an exciting avenue for approaching this in the future.
+We are excited to enrich Galley with new optimizations in the future.
+Currently, Galley lacks support for complex loop structures (e.g., a single outer FOR loop that wraps multiple inner FOR loops), higher order functions (e.g. matrix inversion) or parallelism.
+However, we believe that these areas could benefit from cost-based optimization.
+Similarly, Galley does not consider hard memory constraints during optimization, but our use of cardinality bound methods provides an avenue for addressing this in future work.